Synonym(s)

 - chronic sarcoidosis

-1. acute sarcoidosis occurs in 5% of cases It is defined by the triad: arthritis, bihilary adenopathy and erythema nodosum.
-The appearance of erythema nodosum often marks a benign course with a tendency to spontaneous regression within 2 years.
+1. acute sarcoidosis occurs in 5% of cases.
+It is defined by the triad: arthritis, bihilar adenopathy and erythema nodosum.
+The occurrence of erythema nodosum is often characterized by a benign course with a tendency to spontaneous regression within 2 years.
 The occurrence of erythema nodosum is always associated with considerable disturbances of the general condition.

 The lung changes are divided into 3 stages according to radiological criteria: